SourLen/CSGO-Skinchanger/README.md

 ## WARNING
-The SKinchanger is NOT working fully!
+The Skinchanger is NOT fully working!
 It changes the skin about 80% of the time in MM but youb can Force it to update, when you press F6, again with an 80% chance to update.

 ## How to USE
 1.Download the main.py and the requirements.txt file or clone the repository.